 Dedicated shoe system

-A closet should have at least three types of light: Overhead recessed lighting for general lighting, integrated LED lighting under or behind shelves and racks to highlight accessories and a beautiful chandelier for personality and mood.
-You’ll also want dedicated lighting for the dressing table if you have one.
+A well-designed closet should include at least three types of lighting: overhead recessed lights for general illumination, integrated LED lights placed under or behind shelves and racks to showcase accessories, and a beautiful chandelier to add personality and set the mood.
+If your closet includes a dressing table, dedicated lighting there will ensure you have the perfect setup for getting ready.

 Full-length mirror

-Whether you add a standalone mirror, mirror-covered cabinets, or a mirror-covered wall, a full-length mirror (with good lighting) is essential to any dressing room.
-If your walk-in closet is on the small side, a large mirror can also give the illusion of more space.
+A full-length mirror is one of the essential walk in closet must haves for any stylish and functional space.
+Whether you choose a standalone mirror, mirror-covered cabinets, or a mirror-covered wall, good lighting is key to making it effective for checking outfits.
+If your walk-in closet is on the smaller side, a large mirror not only serves a practical purpose but also creates the illusion of a more spacious room.

 If space allows, include a dressing table and ottoman for a really elegant walk-in experience.